 In recent years, “fat grafting” or “fat transfer” has become very popular.
 Fat grafting is essentially taking fat from areas of excess and giving it to areas of deficiency.
 Many plastic surgeons have said that “fat grafting” is the “hottest” thing in plastic surgery at the present time.
-At the 2013 American Society of Plastic Surgeons (ASPS) annual meeting in New Orleans, there was an entire day of lectures and discussions dedicated to “fat grafting.”
-This day was appropriately named “Fat Tuesday.”
+However, it is not a new technique.
+Dr. Butler, Dr. Leveque, and Dr. Patterson have been using fat transfer since the start of their careers 20 years ago.

 Office/Clinic, Surgery Center or Hospital

 Local anesthesia in the office/clinic; or general anesthesia at a surgery center or hospital.

 Lower Eyelid Blepharoplasty